 Net income (loss) per common share is computed by dividing net income (loss) applicable to common stockholders by the weighted average number of shares of common stock outstanding for the period.
 The Company has not considered the effect of the warrants sold in the Public Offering and Private Placement to purchase an aggregate of 14,325,000 shares of Class A common stock in the calculation of diluted income (loss) per share, since their inclusion would be anti-dilutive under the treasury stock method.
-As a result, diluted income (loss) per common share is the same as basic loss per common share for the periods presented.
+As a result, diluted income (loss) per common share is the same as basic loss per common share for the period.

 The Company's statement of operations includes a presentation of income (loss) per share for common stock subject to redemption in a manner similar to the two-class method of income (loss) per share.
 Net income (loss) per share, basic and diluted for Class A common stock is calculated by dividing the interest income earned on the funds in the Trust Account, net of income tax expense and franchise tax expense, by the weighted average number of shares of Class A common stock outstanding since their original issuance.
 Net income (loss) per common share, basic and diluted, for shares of Class B common stock is calculated by dividing the net income (loss), less income attributable to Class A common stock, by the weighted average number of shares of Class B common stock outstanding for the period.
-Net income (loss) available to each class of common stockholders is as follows for the three and six months ended June 30, 2021 and for the three months ended June 30, 2020 and for the period from January 24, 2020 (date of inception) to June 30, 2020:
+Net income (loss) available to each class of common stockholders is as follows for the three months ended March 31, 2021 and for the period from January 24, 2020 (date of inception) to March 31, 2020: